moralsocks/Katze-und-Fussball/README.md

 # Katze-und-Fussball
-Building an open platform for creative writing, work in progess!!
+Building an open platform for creative writing in javascript, work in progess!!